wp-plugins/the-publisher-desk/readme.txt

 1. Upload to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Configure the plugin via the `Settings` menu
+1. Configure the plugin via the `The Publisher Desk` sidebar menu

 == Frequently Asked Questions ==

 = What does The Publisher Desk do? =

 The Publisher Desk helps you grow and monetize your audience without the heavy cost and deep complexities of in-house development.
-Our ad-supported model enables online content creators to take advantage of a comprehensive suite of sponsorship and advertising features.
+Our business model enables online content creators to take advantage of a comprehensive suite of sponsorship and advertising features.
 Our tools for ad insertions and built-in ad server and network integration enables you to be focused on developing rich and compelling content for your audience.

 = Do I need to be a customer of The Publisher Desk to use this plugin? =